top of page

 • A 2020 study in Cyberpsychology, Behavior, and Social Networking showed that unrestricted internet access increases a teen’s risk of exposure to explicit content by over 300%.

-• 9 out of 10 relapses I see in my practice start exactly the same way: “I was just scrolling Instagram/TikTok/YouTube…” → suggested reel → curiosity click → private tab → full relapse.
+• Nine out of ten relapses I see in my practice start exactly the same way: “I was just scrolling Instagram/TikTok/YouTube…” → suggested reel → curiosity click → private tab → full relapse.

 Even “safe” options often fail:

-• Flip phones and cheap burners still have cameras → sexting spirals.
+• Flip phones and cheap burners still have cameras, leading to sexting spirals.

 • “Just for emergencies” quickly turns into 3 a.m.
 Google searches in Incognito mode.